Purpose and Benefits

 The multi-instance manager lets you create, arrange and manage instances with ease.
 On the successful installation of BlueStacks, the instance manager desktop shortcut gets created automatically.

-You may use multi-instance manager by launching it from the shortcut to create and manage instances without even launching BlueStacks.
+You may use the multi-instance manager by launching it from the shortcut to create and manage instances without even launching BlueStacks.

 a) Options and settings available in the new multi-instance manager